-The Center for Discipleship and Spiritual Formation was created to equip, support, and engage seminary students and church practitioners to fulfill the mandate to make disciples (Matt.
+The Center for Discipleship and Ministry Leadership was created to equip, support, and engage seminary students and church practitioners to fulfill the mandate to make disciples (Matt.
 28:18-20).

 Vocational Calling: To serve in educational ministries (particularly as minister of discipleship, small groups, spiritual formation, assimilation, spiritual maturity; and associate pastors) primarily in local churches, as well as missions, denominational agencies, and other related ministries.